 - full_range(<true / false>) – if enabled, the pixels will be stored in floating point format without clamping, allowing other shaders to sample the exact computed value at each pixel, but sacrificing some performance

 Initializes the feedback buffer with a GLSL update shader.

 Its first argument is a GLSL function that will be evaluated at each pixel during the update.
-This function must have three parameters, the first one being the sampler2D reference to itself, the second one the vec2 position of the pixel between (0, 0) and (1, 1), and the third one the float time elapsed since the last update, in seconds.
+This function has up to three parameters, the first one being the sampler2D reference to the previous iteration of itself, the second one the vec2 position of the pixel between (0, 0) and (1, 1), and the third one is either the float time elapsed since the last update, in seconds, or in the case of a feedback image, the int step index.
 Its return value (vec4) will be stored in the buffer.

 The second argument specifies the dimensions of the buffer.
 You may as well pass the width and height separately as two arguments.
 Use sizeof(SomeImageOrAnimation) to make the buffer the same size as another object.

 feedback MyFeedback = glsl(updateFunction, 256, 256) : initialize(initializeFunction), full_range(true);